evehorizon/UniCube/README.md

 # UniCube
-A simple game I created to learn the in's and out's of Unity
+A simple game I created to learn the ins and outs of Unity